The Student Contract

 How we will tell you about changes to the contract once you are on your course

 For minor changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Blackboard Learn (BBL) or via email, by providing you with as much notice as is in our view appropriate in the circumstances.
-Where possible, we will look to provide this notice to you in advance, but this may not always be possible.

 For major changes, the Taught Programme Office (TPO) or Programme Lead will notify you of these changes normally through the Virtual Learning Environment - Blackboard Learn (BBL) or via email, and in some instances this may also be formally in writing by providing you with as much notice as is in our view as soon as possible, and in any event, generally no later than one terms notice before we are due to make the relevant change.